By Denise Thornton

 The circle grant has ended, but there are many opportunities for women to learn about their land.
 Another grant the foundation is collaborating on is starting up that will fuel specific landowner outreach to connect women with the information they need.

-One way to jump into the learning circle approach is with the next Wisconsin Women in Conservation led Ladies’ Lunch ’n Learn: Land Conservation Plans, which will explore NRCS resources to support stewarding your land Thursday, December 9 from noon to 1 p.m. on ZOOM.
-RSVP is required at the above link.
+One way to jump into the learning circle approach is with the next few upcoming Wisconsin Women in Conservation led Learning Sessions on ZOOM.
+RSVPs are required at the above link.

 Other resources worth exploring include: